 No one has been able to satisfactorily explain just why the Percies revolted against Henry IV.
 If they were so supportive of young Mortimer—as was stated in Hotspur’s manifesto before the battle—why did they work so hard to put Lancaster on the throne?
 All evidence points to their self-aggrandisement.
-And looking at the ensuing three years, it became evident that King Henry was not willing to serve as their puppet, nor was he willing to enhance their power at the expense of the crown.
+And looking at the three years following his coronation, it became evident that King Henry was not willing to serve as their puppet, nor was he willing to enhance their power at the expense of the crown.
 The Percies’ ambitions were thwarted by the king’s perceived ingratitude, and the consensus of modern historians is that they hoped to replace him with someone more easily manipulated.

 Where did Thomas Percy fit into all this?
 His family’s fortunes were his own.
 Win or lose, there’s a better-than-even chance that he would rise and fall along with them, whether he participated in the rebellion or not.
 In the end, I suspect he couldn’t conceive of fighting against his own kin.